 Easy Curried Fish Stew, Prawns, White Fish and Sweet Tomatoes

-In conclusion the book is well illustrated and the recipes are very accurate although in my humble opinion, some of the breakfast recipes are a bit odd and whilst the lunches are good they are quite time consuming to prepare but having said that I will most definitely cook some of the recipes again and try others too.
+In conclusion, the book is well illustrated and the recipes are very accurate although in my humble opinion, some of the breakfast recipes are a bit odd, and whilst the lunches are good, they are quite time consuming to prepare.
+Having said that, I will most definitely cook some of the recipes again, and try others too.